jonmumm/actor-kit/README.md

 }
 ```

-This comprehensive example demonstrates how to set up and use Actor Kit in a Next.js application, including:
+This comprehensive example demonstrates how to set up and use Actor Kit in a Next.js application with Cloudflare Workers, including:

+1. Defining event schemas and types
-1. Defining the state machine with proper typing
+2. Creating the state machine with proper typing
-2. Setting up the Actor Server
+3. Setting up the Actor Server
-3. Creating event schemas and types
+4. Configuring Wrangler for Cloudflare Workers
+5. Creating a Cloudflare Worker with Actor Kit Router
-4. Setting up the Actor Kit context
+6. Setting up the Actor Kit context
-5. Fetching data server-side
+7. Fetching data server-side
-6. Creating a client-side component that interacts with the actor
+8. Creating a client-side component that interacts with the actor

-By following this structure, you can create robust, type-safe, and real-time applications using Actor Kit and Next.js.

 ## 🚀 Getting Started